Police: Wanted ex-officer, kids among 4 found dead in car

 Robert Vicosa, 41, a former Baltimore County police officer and fugitive wanted for felonies in both states, was found Thursday with his two daughters, ages 6 and 7, in the back seat of a Ford Edge, police said in a news release.

 A woman found dead in the driver’s seat was identified as Tia Bynum, 35, a suspended county police officer.
-One girl was flown to a hospital, where she was pronounced dead, but the other three were pronounced dead on the scene, police said.
+One girl was flown to a hospital, where she was pronounced dead; the other three were dead at the scene, police said.

-Authorities had been looking for Vicosa and the girls for days.
-Police in Pennsylvania said Vicosa’s estranged wife reported that she escaped after he assaulted her over 24 hours at a Windsor Township home, news outlets reported.
+Authorities had been looking for Vicosa and the girls for days after his estranged wife reported that he had held and assaulted her at his home outside York, Pennsylvania, according to court documents.

-Vicosa and the girls were gone when authorities went to the home Monday.
-Investigators traced Vicosa’s phone to Bynum’s home, but she wasn’t forthcoming and she was gone when officers returned later, police said.
+Vicosa had invited her to celebrate her birthday with their daughters at his home Friday, and she prepared to leave when the girls went to bed, she told authorities.

-Vicosa had a handgun and was accompanied by the girls and Bynum when he carjacked and kidnapped a driver Wednesday afternoon in Cockeysville, Baltimore County Police Chief Melissa Hyatt said at a news conference in York, Pennsylvania, on Thursday.
-The driver was later released unharmed, Hyatt said.
+But Vicosa said, “I got you a bracelet,” emphasizing the word bracelet, and suddenly Bynum came out of hiding and helped Vicosa grab her, taking her to the basement with a gun to her head.
+They bound her with zip ties and rope, she told authorities.

 They were spotted next on Thursday afternoon.
 Pennsylvania State Police alerted Maryland State Police that a Ford Edge matching the description of an SUV linked to felonies including child abduction and carjacking was heading toward the Maryland line.
 Troopers tried to stop the SUV and a short time later, it went off the road, struck a culvert and stopped in a grassy area.